rioter00/MAGD487/MAGD487-Fall2019-Syllabus.md

 - Become more comfortable giving and receiving peer review

 ### Attendance & Student Expectations
 Your presence for the entirety of class is expected with excused absences being medical and family emergencies (such as a death in the family).
 You may have two unexcused absences without penalty, but beyond that you will lose 1/3 of a letter grade (A → A- → B+ → B → B- → C+, etc) from your final grade for each unexcused absence.
+Bring your materials to class so you can work.

 It is your responsibility to check Canvas, talk to other students, get notes, check announcements, etc.